Ajrarn/Natao/app/languages/helpMarkdown-en.md

 ## Breaking Down the Markdown Syntax

-Here's an example of the sort of code that Natao is going to generate for you:
+Here's an example of the sort of code Natao is going to generate for you:

 	::gfm
 	![newImage](file:/Mon%20chemin%20de%20fichier/mon%20image.png)

-This code is composed of three sections:
+Let's deconstruct this code:

 - The exclamation point sign ( ! ) announces the beginning of the code.
 - The text surrounded by bracket signs ( [ ] ) is the text that appears in lieu of the image.
 - The URL that starts with ( file:// ) shows the images' location on your computer.
 In this particular example, the word "file" indicates that the image is located on your machine.
-In the case of an image located on-line, the URL code would start with ( http:// ) or ( https:// ).
+In the case of an image located online, the URL code would start with ( http:// ) or ( https:// ).
 For images already present within Natao, there is no need for anything.
 - Note the %20: just like for internet URLs, the Markdown language doesn't like blank spaces and replaces them with %20.

 # Links